nickweedon/graphql-spring-server/README.md

     -p $DB_PORT:5432 \
     postgres:9.6.1

+Set the PostGreSQL username/password in the Spring Boot 'application.properties' file and create the same credentials in PostGreSQL.

 NB: The Postgres code can also be removed since it is not needed for the purpose of demonstrating or working with GraphQL.